THE APPLE ICE WINE THAT MAKES HISTORY!

 Inspired by the technique used to make ice wine and by our very particular climate, ice cider (also known as apple ice wine) was born out of the Québec terroir, which has the extreme cold winter temperatures needed to produce the concentration of sugars for its creation.

-The directors of La Face Cachée de la Pomme, in collaboration with the Cidriculteurs artisans du Québec, have been working for more than eight years with government representatives to develop a reserved designation for Québec ice cider.
+The owners of La Face Cachée de la Pomme, in collaboration with the Cidriculteurs Artisans du Québec, have been working for more than fifteen years with government representatives to develop a reserved designation for Québec ice cider.

 Definition and specific standards